© California TMS Clinics. 2025 | All rights reserved.

 Transcranial magnetic stimulation (TMS), a kind of brain stimulation therapy, may improve mental health disorders such as depression.
 It’s a non-invasive depression treatment utilizing short pulses of magnetic fields to excite nerve cells in the brain.

-This article aims to explain what transcranial magnetic stimulation is and how it works.
+This article aims to explain what transcranial magnetic stimulation is, how it works, and answer “Is TMS harmful?”.
 An additional purpose is to discuss TMS risks and TMS side effects.

 Depression is a chronic medical condition wherein a person feels very anxious/sad and often has physical symptoms such as not sleeping.
 Psychotherapy and antidepressant medications are first-line treatments for major depression.